If Brussels had a perfume, it would definitely be chocolate!

 Workshops and other discoveries

 Do it yourself and experience the tastiest fun in Brussels.
 It’s your choice: tasting grands crus and making truffles or mini mendiants at Laurent Gerbaud.
 Take part in an interactive demonstration and discover the extraordinary history of cocoa and create a praline at Planète Chocolat.
-And try Zaabär, for its chocolate workshops and birthday parties for kids and its cocktail and private parties for grown-ups held right in the chocolaterie.
 At the Mary workshops, you can experience the conquest of the new world projected on a giant screen.
 And for enlightened amateurs, Concept Chocolate will get your taste buds tingling with their "Vin & chocolat" workshop.
 In fact you are spoilt for choice… so check your diaries and make a date!

 Try these museums